Red Dog for Landois

 † 1990 in New York, USA

 For the second edition of Skulptur Projekte Keith Haring created a larger-than-life dog cast in Corten steel and varnished red which he placed on the grounds of the former zoo by Himmelreichallee.
-Where it was standing the sculpture seemed to be re-surfacing from beneath the surrounding lawn like a mole, propping its flat silhouetted body upright on both front paws.
+At its site the sculpture seemed to be re-surfacing from beneath the surrounding lawn like a mole, propping its flat silhouetted body upright on both front paws.

 1 Dimensions given on the website of the collection of Kunsthallte Weishaupt, the work’s current owner: http://kunsthalle-weishaupt.de/sammlung/ (last accessed: 17.05.2017) → Sammlungsschwerpunkte →Skulptur → Keith Haring, “Red Dog for Landois” (1987).